Kingdom of Bulgaria: World War I

-The Interwar Period
+Interwar period

-After World War I, Bulgaria had already lost a lot of territory, which included a coast to the Aegean Sea with Dede Agach (Alexandroupoli), an important part for the Bulgarian economy and the Western Outlands.
-The 1879 constitution did not draw a clear line between the powers of the king and the powers of Parliament.
-This was a problem common with most constitutional monarchies.
-While the framers of the 1879 constitution intended to put most of the power in the hands of Parliament, it was possible for a clever enough monarch to gain control of the machinery of government.
-Such was the case with Tsar Ferdinand, who however had been forced to abdicate after the back-to-back losses of the Balkan Wars and World War I. His son Boris then succeeded him on the throne, but the young king could not replace the power his father had built through three decades of intrigue.
-Boris also did not command the great moral authority that his father had built.
+After World War I, Bulgaria had already lost a significant amount of territory, including its coast to the Aegean Sea with Dede Agach (Alexandroupoli), which was crucial for the Bulgarian economy, as well as the Western Outlands.
+The 1879 constitution did not clearly delineate the powers of the king and Parliament, a common issue in constitutional monarchies.
+While the framers of the 1879 constitution intended to vest most of the power in Parliament, a sufficiently cunning monarch could still potentially seize control of the government machinery.
+This proved to be the case with Tsar Ferdinand, who, however, was compelled to abdicate after successive defeats in the Balkan Wars and World War I. His son, Boris, then ascended to the throne, but the young king could not replicate the political influence his father had amassed over three decades of intrigue.
+Furthermore, Boris did not command the same level of moral authority that his father had established.